Río Lagartos: Private Boat Tour

 1

-Enjoy a 2-hour boat tour of the mangroves of Ria Lagartos.
-Watch exotic birds, crocodiles in their natural habitat and iconic pink flamingos from a permitted distance.
+Enjoy a 2-hour boat tour through the mangroves of Ría Lagartos.
+Spot exotic birds, crocodiles in their natural habitat, and the iconic pink flamingos from a safe distance.

-Includes the traditional "Mayan Bath" with exfoliating mud and time to relax in the waters of the Gulf of Mexico.
-A unique experience in the Biosphere Reserve.
+The tour includes the traditional “Mayan Bath” with exfoliating clay and time to relax in the waters of the Gulf of Mexico.
+A truly unique experience in the heart of the Biosphere Reserve.

 What's not included